Preschoolers return as Israel further eases coronavirus curbs

+Sunday's turn-out rate was 60% for the kindergartens and 90% of those eligible for the nurseries, government officials said.
+Some parents have preferred to keep their children home for fear of infection.
+Sunday is the beginning of Israel's working week.

-Israel, with a population of about nine million, has reported 16,458 new coronavirus cases and 248 deaths.
-Under nationwide business closures, unemployment has hit 27%.
+Israel, with a population of about nine million, has reported 16,477 new coronavirus cases and 249 deaths.
+Unemployment has hit 27% as a result of business closures and home-confinements.
 Officials have said that if the partial reopening of schools and return of preschoolers does not unleash uncontrollable new contagions, the rest of Israel's educational system could be operating by the end of May.

 The Education Ministry is also looking at the possibility of extending studies into the summer holiday to make up for lost time.
-(Writing by Dan Williams Editing by Gareth Jones)
+(Writing by Dan Williams Editing by Gareth Jones and Pravin Char)

 - READ MORE ON: